reddyzhub/devicemanagement/README.md

 # Device Management

 This application is a REST API for managing devices.
-It allows users to perform CRUD operations and search for devices by brand.
+It allows users to perform CRUD operations.

 ## Table of Contents
 - [Features](#features)